broadinstitute/wfl/docs/md/executor.md

 Prerequisites:

 - The workspace must exist prior to workload creation.
-- `workflow-launcher@firecloud.org` must be a workspace "Writer" in order to import snapshots to the workspace.
+- `workflow-launcher@firecloud.org` must be a workspace "Owner" in order to import snapshots to the workspace.
 - The workspace must be compatible with any downstream processing stage that consumes its workflows.
-  For example, we cannot sink a workflow's outputs to an outside workspace.

 #### `methodConfiguration`
 A `{method-configuration-namespace}/{method-configuration-name}` string as it